 Not that long ago, we didn’t have a single tour in any shape or form that included this beautiful place.
 None, not a single one.
 Not even in transit.
 Well, not until we stumbled upon it.
-And even then it was by chance while travelling from Northern Germany to the South of France.
-Since then we can say with certainty that ‘the rest is history’.
+And even then, it was by chance while travelling from Northern Germany to the South of France.
+Since then, we can say with certainty that ‘the rest is history’.
 Now, whenever we meander along those perfect roads, we are glad that we put this one on the RideWithUs map.

-Despite its close proximity to the British shores, Luxembourg isn’t exactly the first motorcycling destination that pops to your mind.
+Despite its proximity to the British shores, Luxembourg isn’t exactly the first motorcycling destination that pops to your mind.
 However, it should be.
 Luxembourg is slap bang in the middle of Western Europe and only a leisurely morning ride away from the UK.
-With its small size, it also affords you an added luxury of venturing into neighbouring Belgium as well as Germany.
+With its small size, it also affords you the added luxury of venturing into neighbouring Belgium as well as Germany.

 Your base for four nights is in a charming town just a stone’s throw away from the German border.
 Vianden is set in a small valley between a fast-flowing river and a thickly forested mountainside.
-With its vividly coloured houses and cobbled streets as well as a magnificent medieval castle it’s a perfect place to relax.
+With its vividly coloured houses and cobbled streets as well as a magnificent medieval castle, it’s a perfect place to relax.

 The hotel restaurant is well known for serving a wide range of local specialities.
 You can try smoked ham, snails, trout, game and of course chocolate and pastries.
-And finally while here it would be a shame not to sample some of the famous locally brewed beer.
+And finally, while here, it would be a shame not to sample some of the famous locally brewed beer.

 There is much to do and see as well as many traffic-free roads to ride here.
 Our suggested itinerary includes the day rides that will take you deep into the panoramic countryside of Luxembourg and Belgium.
 Furthermore, you’ll also venture as far as the lush wine-growing region of Moselle Valley in Germany.

 The first-day excursion follows the quiet country highways and byways to the historic towns of Arlon and Dinant.
-On your way back you can stop at the popular biker destination, the riverside town of Esch-sur-Sûre.
+On your way back, you can stop at the popular biker destination, the riverside town of Esch-sur-Sûre.

 If your interests lie in war history, a visit to Bastogne might be a good option.
 The town was made famous by the Battle of the Bulge, Easy Company and Band of Brothers TV series.
 Here you can also pay a visit to the War Museum and Mardasson Memorial as well as Army Barracks.
-Your journey continues to Clervaux and Malmedy to explore the imposing medieval castle and to visit the War Memorial.
+Your journey continues to Clervaux and Malmedy to explore the imposing medieval castle and visit the War Memorial.

 Traben-Trarbach and Cochem in Germany are perhaps the most famous towns in the Moselle region.
 They are certainly well visited and busy with bikers.
 The towns are also connected by a fantastic road that follows the contours of the river.
 There are numerous wine houses, historical sites and castles to visit everywhere along the river.